GaryHostt/OCI_Native_NewsApp/README.md

 # Introduction

-This API receives GET requests that trigger pulling from [newsapi](https://newsapi.org/).
+This API, app.py, receives GET requests that trigger pulling from [newsapi](https://newsapi.org/).
 The returned JSON is then written to csv files that are uploaded to an object storage bucket.
 The upload to the bucket is done by triggering an OCI-CLI shell script (newsupload & sourceupload).
 Lastly, the endpoint then deletes the csv files from local storage.

-This README also provides a 'Deployment Architecture', similar to a workshop, but with directions allowing for more general replication over a longer period.
+This README also provides a 'Deployment Architecture', similar to a workshop.
+Different steps provide directions allowing for more general 'choose-your-own-adventure' implementation.

 After building the [HubsterDB Flask API](https://github.com/GaryHostt/HubsterDatabase) in 2019, it's time to user containers so that I can deploy it on kubernetes instead of compute.